projectcontour/contour/site/content/docs/main/config/request-rewriting.md

       - Some-Other-Header
 ```

-Manipulating headers is also supported per-Service or per-Route.
+Manipulating headers is also supported per-Service, per-Route, and per-VirtualHost.
 Headers can be set or
 removed from the request or response as follows:

 per-Service: